Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment/README.md

 ------------------------------

 ## Usage:
 Please compare reference and distorted images one by one.
-The batch-based computation **is not supported**.

     if __name__ == '__main__':
         from PIL import Image